apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/proxy/apecloud-mysql-proxy.md

 <TabItem value="port-forward" label="port-forward">

-1. Expose the port of MySQL client to the localhost so that the localhost can access the MySQL client.
+1. Expose the port of the MySQL client to the localhost so that the localhost can access the MySQL client.

    ```bash
    kubectl port-forward svc/vt-mysql 3306:3306